k2052/BuildingCoffeeScriptFrameworks/manuscript/04_BuildingBlocksofaFramework.md

     @channels = {}
 ~~~~~~~

-This has a channels object to hold any events.
+This has a channels object to hold the events and their callbacks.
 Now we need a way to subscribe to events:

 {lang=coffeescript}
 ~~~~~~~